devMunyi/Budget-Tracker/README.md

 ### Usage

 To run the project, follow these instructions:

-- After Cloning this repo to your local machine.
 - To get it running on your machine, you may open the project on your IDE and open the terminal
 - On the terminal you can run: